ryanfitzer/nmsp/README.md

 ### `nmsp( [initialValue] )` ###

-Create an object with an API that enables easy extension.
+Create a namespace object with an API that enables easy extension.
 This function mutates the object passed as `initialValue`.

 Arguments:

-  - `[initialValue]` `{String|Object}`: The initial object to assign to the namespace.
-A path string (ex: `'a.b.c'` ) can be passed to model a new abject.
+  - `[initialValue]` `{String|Object}`: Create a namespace with an existing object.
+A path string (ex: `'a.b.c'` ) can be passed as the model for the namespace.

 Returns: